-For my 30th birthday, my boyfriend offered me the perfect gift: a trip to Amsterdam and tickets to a U2 concert!
-And since it was our second time in the city, we figured we would spend the time exploring other places outside the Dutch capital, such as Zaanse Schans – the Windmills Village.
+boyfriend husband offered me the perfect gift: a trip to Amsterdam and tickets to a U2 concert!
+And since it was our second time in the city, we figured we would spend the time exploring other places outside the Dutch capital, such as a day trip to Zaanse Schans, the Windmills Village.

 I have to admit that before this trip, I had no idea about what else could be seen and visited in The Netherlands apart from well Amsterdam, windmills, the tulip fields in April and of course, The Hague.